BIENVENIDOS TO OUR

 DIA DE LOS MUERTOS RUN WANTS YOU TO RUN THIS YEAR'S RACE IN REMEMBRANCE OF A PASSED LOVED ONE.
 IT IS THROUGH YOUR HEALTH AND WELLBEING THAT YOU CAN HONOR THE LIFE AND DEATH OF A FRIEND OR FAMILY MEMBER.
 IF YOU ARE ABLE, PLEASE DONATE TO THE SCHOLARSHIP FUND IN THEIR HONOR.
 THE SCHOLARSHIPS GENERATED THROUGH THIS EVENT WILL HELP THE NEXT GENERATION ACHIEVE ACADEMIC SUCCESS.
 WE HOPE THAT THEIR PROFESSIONS WILL BRING THEM BACK TO SERVE IN OUR COMMUNITIES.

-THE LAST FOUR YEARS HAVE GENERATED OVER $34,000 IN SCHOLARSHIPS FOR OUR MARGINALIZED STUDENTS!
+THE LAST FIVE YEARS HAVE GENERATED OVER $50,000 IN SCHOLARSHIPS FOR OUR MARGINALIZED STUDENTS!

 How will I know what to do on race day?

-DDLMrun (Dia de los Muertos) organizers will be sending emails as the race nears about Covid-19 updates, race details, parking, how virtual-race runners will track their own time, and other details.
+DDLMrun (Dia de los Muertos) organizers will be sending emails as the race nears about race details, parking, and other details.
 Please follow us on IG and fb @ddlmrun for info and updates.
 On the day of your run, please post photos on Instagram with the hashtag #ddlmrun

 COURSE INFORMATION